Noah Beck: Career

-On September 7, 2022, Beck faced backlash for his comments regarding the demonetized content creator Andrew Tate.
-Noah Beck said Andrew Tate — who is known for being misogynistic — had some "valid points."
-The clip has since been deleted.

-On September 24, 2022, Beck participated in the Sidemen Charity match at The Valley that raised over £1,000,000 split across Campaign Against Living Miserably, Teenage Cancer Trust, Rays of Sunshine, and M7 Education.
-Beck finished with two assists in 83 minutes of play.
+In 2021, Beck was a VIP guest for the Louis Vuitton menswear show.
+Beck also starred in Machine Gun Kelly's 2021 music video for his song Love Race.
+On September 24, 2022, Beck participated in a Sidemen Charity Match at The Valley that raised over £1m split across various charities.
+Beck finished with two assists in 83 minutes.
+Beck made his feature film acting debut in the romantic comedy Sidelined: The QB and Me.
+It was produced by Beck and is based on a popular Wattpad story by Tay Marley.
+It released on Tubi in 2024.
+In 2023, he was listed among Forbes 30 Under 30 Social Media list.

 Personal life

 Beck was in a relationship with Dixie D'Amelio that started in September 2020.
-In December 2020, Beck and D'Amelio were criticized by fans for vacationing in Nassau, Bahamas during the COVID-19 pandemic.
+In December 2020, Beck and D'Amelio were criticized by fans for vacationing in Nassau, Bahamas, during the COVID-19 pandemic.
 He responded that he needed a chance to "disconnect".
-Beck elaborated that they were careful, travelled by private jet, and stayed in a mostly empty hotel.
+Beck elaborated that they were careful, traveled by private jet, and stayed in a mostly empty hotel.
 D'Amelio and Beck broke up in late 2022.

-Beck is a fan of Manchester United, and his soccer idol is Cristiano Ronaldo.
+Beck is a fan of Manchester United, and his football idol is Cristiano Ronaldo.